billyyoung/blog/content/posts/meditation-early-notes.md

 ## There are different types of meditation

-This is important, because the type of meditation you do will determine the experience you have, and some people have a **much better time** with certain approaches vs others.
+This is important because the type of meditation you do will determine the experience you have, and some people have a **much better time** with certain approaches vs others.

-From what I've learned so far, there's a rough 2x2 model for different types of meditation techniques –
-{open awareness, focusing} x {grounding, inquisitive}.
+From what I've learned so far, there's a rough 2x2 model for different types of meditation techniques – {open awareness, focusing} x {grounding, inquisitive}.

 Here are my own loose definitions: